mtgjson/mtgjson-website/docs/data-models/deck/index.md

       content: Deck
   - - meta
     - name: description
-      content: The Deck Data Model describes a complete deck reference of an individual deck.
+      content: The Deck Data Model describes the properties of an individual deck.
   - - meta
     - property: og:description
-      content: The Deck Data Model describes a complete deck reference of an individual deck.
+      content: The Deck Data Model describes the properties of an individual deck.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, deck